Rejection-free quantum Monte Carlo in continuous time from transition path sampling: Optimal sampling

 \subsection{Continuous-time dynamics}

-To sample the dynamics, we will employ the continuous-time Monte Carlo (CTMC) method, also known as the Bortz-Kalos-Lebowitz, the rejection-free kinetic Monte Carlo, or the Gillespie algorithm \cite{Bortz1975, Gillespie1976, Gillespie1977}.
-While this method is straightforward for a normalized time-homogeneous dynamics, it will be useful to formulate the general case of time-dependent dynamics for what follows.
+The continuous-time Monte Carlo (CTMC) method \cite{Bortz1975, Gillespie1976, Gillespie1977} is a dynamical protocol which can be employed to sample the dynamics of \er{Z_stochastic}.
+While this method is straightforward for a normalised time-homogeneous dynamics, it will be useful to formulate the general case of time-dependent dynamics for what follows.

 Consider time-dependent instantaneous transition rates, $\tilde{K}_{x\to y}(t; \beta, x_{\rm f}) \geq 0$, for transitions from configuration $x$ to configuration $y$ at time $t \leq \beta$.
 We use the tilde to distinguish these from the off-diagonal entries of the Hamiltonian, cf.\ \er{K}, and also allow for a dependence on the final configuration, $x_{\rm f}$, and the overall trajectory time, $\beta$.
 The associated escape rate from configuration $x$ at time $t$ is